 In calculating margin requirements, an CCP may allow offsets or reductions in required margin across products that it clears or between products that it and another CCP clear, if the risk of one product is significantly and reliably correlated with the risk of the other product.
-Where two or more CCPs are authorised to offer cross-margining, they must have appropriate safeguards and harmonised overall risk-management systems.
+Where two or more CCPs are authorized to offer cross-margining, they must have appropriate safeguards and harmonized overall risk-management systems.

-CRCC has adopted the MEFFCOM2 margin model developed by BME Clearing, which allows the maximum margin required to be calculated using multiple scenarios, to offset risks between assets with the same underlying and to offset between different assets that are sufficiently correlated.
+CRCC has adopted the MEFFCOM2 and Swapmanager margin models developed by BME Clearing, which allows to determine the margin required to be calculated by using multiple scenarios, to offset risks between assets with the same underlying and to offset between different assets that are sufficiently correlated.